 1. A Club Officer must contact UKC in writing expressing interest in adding a new event type.
 In this request the club should outline the membership’s experience in the event in which it would like to become licensed for.

-2. The club must have at least 3 people in its membership with experience in the new event license being requested.
-Experience includes but is not limited to working as a steward (especially table steward), event secretary, chairperson or any other member of the event committee.
+2. The club must have at least 3 people in its membership who have experience in the new event license being requested.
+Experience also includes but is not limited to working as a steward (especially table steward), event secretary, chairperson or any other member of the event committee.
 The request must include how often the qualified members have participated in the capacity listed.

 4. Provide information about the club’s understanding of the UKC Rules regarding the event type being applied for and describe the clubs ability to host this type of event.

 5. Provide information regarding the required equipment to hold the event type.
+Any equipment utilized by the club must meet all UKC rules and standards for that particular event's equipment.
 If the club does not own its own equipment, it may contract with another club that has UKC approved equipment which can be used.
 A copy of this contract must be submitted with the written request to add an event license.